Page 1, Final Fantasy XII Hints for PlayStation 2

 Hope I helped,

 Get Involved and join the fun.
-Go to our Harvest Moon DS forums to talk about the game, or visit our other forums to chat to gamers.
+Go to our Pokemon Ruby forums to talk about the game, or visit our other forums to chat to gamers.